cogpowered/Shortener/README.md

 Shortener
 =========

-Currently this is a port of (jakoubek/php-recordlocator)[https://github.com/jakoubek/php-recordlocator].
-It has been tidied up, namespaced and proper (Composer)[] support added.
+Currently this is a port of [jakoubek/php-recordlocator](https://github.com/jakoubek/php-recordlocator).

+It has been tidied up, namespaced and proper [Composer](http://getcomposer.org/) support added.

 Usage
 -----